EpistasisLab/ReBATE/docs_sources/contributing.md

 5. Start making changes on your newly created branch, remembering to never work on the ``master`` branch!
 Work on this copy on your computer using Git to do the version control.

 6. Once some changes are saved locally, you can use your tweaked version of ReBATE by navigating to the project's base directory and running ReBATE in a script.
-You can use an example script in our [examples directory](examples/GAMETES_Example.md) to begin your testing.

 7. To check your changes haven't broken any existing tests and to check new tests you've added pass run the following (note, you must have the `nose` package installed within your dev environment for this to work):